neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Nomadland.md

 ---

 # Nomadland (2020)

-A woman in her sixties, after losing everything in the Great Recession, embarks on a journey through the American West, living as a van-dwelling modern-day nomad.
+​​A woman in her sixties, after losing everything in the Great Recession, embarks on a journey through the American West, living as a van-dwelling modern-day nomad.

+**7.3** on [object Object]